sungnga/practice/React-2/apollo-music-share/README.md

 			};
 		}
     ```
-  - Now when the Play button is clicked in the Song component, the song data will be transferred to the SongPlayer component.
+  - Now when the Play button is clicked in the Song component, the song data is set in the SongPlayer component.
 We now can also toggle the Pause/Play button in the Song component and it will update the toggle in the SongPlay component and viscera

+### Apollo state management system:
+- One downside to working with state management like React reducers is that reducers are pure functions.
+We can't perform side-effects, we can't interact with the outside world with them.
+So it's not the best setup when, for example, we want to make an api request
+- Apollo comes with a built-in state management system, one that we can setup in our client.
+We can use this alongside the hooks api such as useQuery(), useMutation(), and useSubscription
+- The next feature we want to build is to be able to add a song(component) in song list(component) to the queued song list(component)
+- The QueuedSongList isn't going to be stores in the database.
+Rather, it'll be store in the browser's localStorage.
+We want to be able to query and mutate the queued song list by getting, adding, and removing songs
+- So we're going to perform queries and mutations locally without making a request to an api
+- **Setting up state management on Apollo client:**
+  - We need to tell Apollo client about the state we want to manage and we do so with a property on Apollo client called `typeDefs`, short for type definition.
+And this is something we write with `gql`
+  - We need to create a schema to tell Apollo what we're gonna be querying for --the structure of that data and as well as any mutations
+  - In client.js file:
+    - Create an object type called Song.
+The structure for this type is exactly the same as we described for SongContext
+    - Create an input type called SongInput and define all the fields and its accepted value type
+      - An input type is a collection of inputs that can be used to pass to a GraphQL operation
+    - Create a Query type object and in here we can define the names of our queries and what we want them to return
+      - Our `queue` query is going to return an array of Song type and it's required
+    - Create a Mutation type object
+      - Define the addOrRemoveFromQueue mutation function which is going to accept SongInput as a parameter and it's going to return an array of Song type
+    ```js
+    const client = new ApolloClient({
+      link: new WebSocketLink({
+        uri: 'wss://ngala-music-share.hasura.app/v1/graphql',
+        options: {
+          reconnect: true
+        }
+      }),
+      cache: new InMemoryCache(),
+      typeDefs: gql`
+        type Song {
+          id: uuid!
+          title: String!
+          artist: String!
+          thumbnail: String!
+          duration: Float!
+          url: String!
+        }

+        input SongInput {
+          id: uuid!
+          title: String!
+          artist: String!
+          thumbnail: String!
+          duration: Float!
+          url: String!
+        }

+        type Query {
+          queue: [Song]!
+        }

+        type Mutation {
+          addOrRemoveFromQueue(input: SongInput!): [Song]!
+        }
+      `
+    });
+    ```
+- **Initializing data on client:**
+  - In client.js file:
+    ```js
+    const data = {
+      queue: []
+    };

+    client.writeData({ data });
+    ```

 ## NPM PACKAGES USED